 Keep up to date with the latest research and developments from Diamond.
 Sign up for news on our scientific output, facility updates and plans for the future.

-The Industrial Liaison programme at Diamond continues to thrive with another year’s worth of diverse science coming through the doors in 2014/15.
-With 37 commercial clients doing proprietary projects across 17 beamlines this year the breadth and depth of the industrial engagement with Diamond grows increasingly strong.
+The Industrial Liaison programme at Diamond continues to thrive with another year’s worth of diverse science coming through the doors in 2015/16.
+With almost 100 companies carrying out proprietary projects across 25 beamlines and laboratories, the breadth and depth of the industrial engagement with Diamond grows increasingly strong.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.